 7. Sam Barclay

 By designing a book for dyslexic children, Sam Barclay has proven that art and design are not merely things to treat our eyes; rather, the artistic skills can be used to do something that has meaning and that can make a difference in someone’s life.
-The book that Sam designed not only reflect core issues of people suffering from dyslexia but also let others to understand what it feels like to suffer from this.
+The book that Sam designed not only boosts design resources for dyslexic kids but also reflects the core issues of people suffering from dyslexia and invites others to understand what it feels like to suffer from this.

 Image: Behance/Sam Barclay